ajayrfhp/MoviePredictor/paper.md

 ###MODELS

-For building the models, we used the SCIKIT [8] library.The models we used are the standard classification algorithms Logistic Regression, Support Vector Machine and KMeans.
+For building the models, we used the SCIKIT [8] library.The models we used are the standard classification algorithm Support Vector Machine .

 ###RESULTS